rapidsms/rapidsms/docs/topics/testing.rst

 ``QuizMeApp``.

 This test method is particularly useful when executing high-level integration tests across multiple RapidSMS applications.
+However, you're limited to the test script.
+If you need more fined grained access, like checking the state of the database in the middle of a script, you should use :ref:`general-testing`.